marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-fluent-api-configuring-and-mapping-properties-and-types.md

 ### Mapping the Table-Per-Hierarchy (TPH) Inheritance

 In the TPH mapping scenario, all types in an inheritance hierarchy are mapped to a single table.
 A discriminator column is used to identify the type of each row.
 When creating your model with Code First, TPH is the default strategy for the types that participate in the inheritance hierarchy.
-By default, the discriminator column is added to the table with the name “Discriminator” and the CLR type name of each type in the hierarchy is used for the discriminator values.
+By default, the discriminator column is added to the table with the name ?Discriminator? and the CLR type name of each type in the hierarchy is used for the discriminator values.
 You can modify the default behavior by using the fluent API.

 ```
 modelBuilder.Entity<Course>()